trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/TestDouble.md

 Implements an easy and re-usable StubProvider
 Utilizes a fluent interface for ease of use.
-This is merly an example of how you could build a reusable stub provider class.
+This is merely an example of how you could build a reusable stub provider class.
 There are definitely edge cases or features not handled by this class.

 The general mechanism for use looks like this: